 Business Health and Safety Loan Program

 Provides financing to small businesses to make minor improvements to achieve standard health and safety code requirements.
-This program offers loans up to $10,000 at a 7% interest rate for a term of 5 years or less.
+This program offers loans up to $10,000 at an interest rate up to 7% for a term of 5 years or less.

 Facade Improvement Matching Grant

 Provides matching grants to small businesses and commercial properties located in eligible business districts to make exterior, facade improvements.
 Facade grants will pay for 50% of the total project costs, up to a maximum of $5,000 (or $7,500 in some areas).
 Grants can be used for improvements such as exterior painting, canopy or awning installation, murals, and installation of exterior signage.